Mueem-Nahid/ielts-speaking-answer-preparation/IELTS_Speaking_Questions_Classification.md

 - Describe a plan that you had to change recently
 - Describe a time you made a promise to someone
 - Describe an ambition that you haven't achieved
+- Describe an important decision made with the help of other people

 ### 12. FOOD/DINING (Food-related experiences)
 - Describe a kind of foreign food you like and you have had
 - Describe your favourite food at a traditional festival or a special event in your country
+- Describe a great dinner you and your friends or family members enjoyed

 ### 13. SERVICES/SHOPPING (Service experiences)
 - Describe a problem you had while shopping online or in a store